Gavmishan Bridge

 Gavmishan Bridge is a historic bridge in Darreh Shahr County, Ilam Province, Iran.
 The bridge was built in the late Sasanian era on Karkheh River, parts of which constitute the modern-day border of Ilam and Lorestan provinces.
 It is 175 m in length and about 8 m in width.
 It has the longest arch span among the ancient bridges in Iran and the world.
-It is known by many experts as an engineering feat considering the time it was built, the material used and the floods it has withstood during its age of 1400 years.
+Many experts consider it an engineering feat, considering the time when it was built, the material used and the floods it has withstood during its age of 1,400 years.

 It is believed that the bridge was intentionally destroyed by the Persian army to stop or slow down the invasion of Arabs during the Muslim Conquest of Persia in the 7th century.

 Location

 The bridge passes Karkheh river, which is the confluence of Seymareh and Kashkan rivers.
 Nowadays, Seymareh and Karkheh indicate the eastern border of Ilam Province.

 It is 20 km east of Darreh Shahr, and 30 km from Pol-e Dokhtar, near the modern bridge.